inflect-framework/stream-processor/README.md

-I apologize for the oversight.
-You're absolutely right, and I should have been more attentive to the details you provided.
-Let me rectify this with a more accurate and comprehensive rewrite:

 ### Setup Secrets & Configurations

 1. Create a `postgres-secret.yaml` file with the following content, replacing `PLACEHOLDER_BASE64_PASSWORD` with the base64-encoded password: